Imputation (genetics): Context

-Motivation

 Genotyping arrays used for genome-wide association studies (GWAS) are based on tagging SNPs and therefore do not directly genotype all variation in the genome.
 Imputation of the genotypes to a reference panel that has been genotyped for a greater number of variants boosts the coverage of genomic variation beyond the original genotypes.
 As a consequence, one can assess the effect of more SNPs than those on the original micro-array.
 Importantly, imputation has facilitated meta-analysis of datasets that have been genotyped on different arrays, by increasing the overlap of variants available for analysis between arrays.

+As whole-genome sequencing (WGS) becomes cheaper, imputation finds another use case: it can improve low-coverage WGS reads by filling gaps and low-confidence areas.
+In this use case, imputation provides higher accuracies compared to the SNP array.
+Imputation on low-coverage WGS is reasonably accurate for non-African ancient human genomes down to 0.5× coverage.

 Tools

 There are several software packages available to impute genotypes from a genotyping array to reference panels, such as 1000 Genomes Project haplotypes.
 These tools include MaCH Minimac, IMPUTE2 and Beagle.
 Each tool provides specific pros and cons in terms of speed and accuracy.
 Additional phasing tools such as SHAPEIT2 allow prephasing of input haplotypes for improved imputation accuracy and computational performance.

 In early imputation usage, haplotypes from HapMap populations were used as a reference panel, but this has been succeeded by the availability of haplotypes from the 1000 Genomes Project as reference panels with more samples, across more diverse populations, and with greater genetic marker density.
 As of mid-2014, whole-genome sequence data is publicly available from the 1000 Genomes Project website for 2535 individuals from 26 different populations around the world.